iansinnott/iansinnott.github.io/_posts/2016-05-11-testing-webpack-plugins.md

 ## Conclusions

 It wasn't as hard as I thought it would be to run tests on a Webpack plugin.
-That being said I didn't find this documented anywhere and google proved particularly useless since it turn up a ton of results related to Webpack plugin that run tests on your web app for you...
-Not what I was looking for.
+That being said I didn't find this documented anywhere and google proved particularly useless since it turned up a ton of results related to Webpack plugins that run tests on your web app for you...
+I was looking for ways to run tests on Webpack plugins _themselves_, so this is not what I was looking for.

-So hopefully this helps you out.
+Hopefully this helps you out.
+Webpack plugins are crucial pieces of many build processes out there, so it's important that we know how to test them.

 Feel free to [star my plugin repository][static] if you liked this write up, or leave me a comment if anything wasn't clear.

 Cheers :beers: